Daughters of Mary, Mother of Our Savior: St. Anne's Chapel and Academy

 The congregation has a church and school at St. Anne's Chapel and Academy in White Bear Lake, Minnesota, which consists of a number of plain gray buildings, one of which houses a small grades 1–12 school building.
-The school, which is taught by the sisters of the congregation, includes classes on topics such as religion, church history, French, and physics.
-The school participates in a number of extracurriculars including regular chores and a yearly spring concert, which in the past has included non-Catholic music from plays like The Sound of Music and The Jungle Book.
-On the schools playground during recess, the sisters also participate in games such as basketball dodgeball, jump rope, soccer, tennis, and volleyball, the sight of which has been known to slow traffic on County Road E. which overlooks the playground.
-Guidelines for the students generally forbid them from watching P-13 and R-rated movies, vulgar music, and, at least during 2006, using the internet without a parent.
+The school, which is taught by the sisters of the congregation, includes classes on topics such as church history, French, physics, and religion.
+Students participate in regular chores as well as extracurriculars including and a yearly spring concert, which in the past has included secular music from plays like The Sound of Music and The Jungle Book.
+The school also has a playground for recess, where the sisters are known to participate in games such as basketball, dodgeball, jump rope, soccer, tennis, and volleyball; the sight of which has been known to slow traffic on County Road E. which overlooks the playground.
+Guidelines for the students generally forbid them from watching PG-13 and R-rated movies, vulgar music, and, at least during 2006, using the internet without a parent.
 The school requires school uniforms.
 In 2006, the school consisted of 60 students and seven sisters, with an annual tuition payment of to $1,300.
-As for the chapel, a daily mass in Latin is held in which the schoolchildren are required to attend.
+As for the chapel, a daily mass in Latin is held in which students are required to attend.
 The pews are separated by gender, and often include confession afterwards.
-As is the congregation as a whole, the church is not recognized by the Roman Catholic Archdiocese of Saint Paul and Minneapolis, or listed on their registries.
+As is the congregation as a whole, the church is not recognized by the Archdiocese of Saint Paul and Minneapolis, or listed on their registries.

 History

-The congregation was founded in 1984 by Rev. Clarence Kelly after he purchased a14 acre rundown resort in the Catskill Mountains for $99,000, which became the St. Joseph's Novitiate.
-The decision to make a congregation was made by Rev. Kelly after he and his fellow priest colleagues were expulsed from the Society of St. Pius X, and lacked the ordinary jurisdiction needed to make a legally-recognized religious congregation.
-The congregation was created in a way where the congregation, its apostolate, and its rules were to be decided by Rev. Kelly alone with no oversight from his fellow priest colleagues starting the congregation with him, much to their dismay.
+The congregation was founded in 1984 by Rev. Clarence Kelly after he purchased a rundown 14 acre resort in the Catskill Mountains for $99,000, which became the St. Joseph's Novitiate.
+The decision to make a congregation was made by Kelly after he and his fellow priest colleagues were expulsed from the Society of St. Pius X, and lacked the ordinary jurisdiction needed to make a legally-recognized religious congregation.

+It was created in a way where the congregation, its apostolate, and its rules were to be decided by Kelly alone with no oversight from his fellow priest colleagues starting the congregation with him, much to their dismay.

 In 1988, four years after being founded, the congregation had a total of 21 members consisting of nine sisters and 12 priests associated with the Society of Saint Pius V. During this time, they maintained a network of 50 missions: including 20 churches and five school buildings.
 Their most successful missions were their school in Wantagh which maintained a total of 70 students, and their church and academy in Sharonville which averaged 800 worshipers on Sundays.

-In 2006, the total number of members increased to 49 members consisting of sisters and postulates.
-This increased again in 2016 to 68 members, and again in 2019 to 86 members.
+In 2006, the total number of members had increased to 49, consisting of sisters and postulants.
+19 more members had joined by 2016, and by 2019, they had 86 members.